Do you enjoy physical work and working outside, involving different challenges? If yes, a career as a Farmer might suit you.

 You don't need formal qualifications to work as a Farmer in Australia.
 However, a VET course in agriculture, animal science, agribusiness, or agricultural science and crop farming experience will help.

-Learn who a farmer is, what he does, what personal attributes and qualifications he needs, how much he earns, where he works, and the steps to get into the farming industry in Australia.
+Learn who a farmer is, what they do, what personal attributes and qualifications they have, how much they earn, how to get into farming and agriculture, courses, where they work, and the steps to become a farmer in Australia.

 1. What Is A Farmer?